-Sung Mass at 10:30 AM is a joyful community celebration to make you feel uplifted when you leave, except in Advent and Lent when it is more subdued, introspective and reflective to prepare for Christmas and Easter respectively.
+Sung Mass at 10:30 AM is a joyful community celebration to make you feel uplifted when you leave, except in Advent and Lent when it is more subdued, introspective, and reflective to prepare for Christmas and Easter respectively.
 This Mass is our main event of the week and lasts about an hour, sometimes more on important days.
-Most of this service is sung in a manner emphasizing musical participation by the entire assembly led by a professional accompanist and a professional singer as a cantor.
-Other musicians, be they singers or instrumentalists, are invited to assist.
 We offer incense on feast days and other times when appropriate.
 This Mass features a homily.

 Any clergy ordained in the Apostolic Succession are invited to concelebrate vested in alb and stole matching the color of the day.

 This ministry is vital to all worship services.
-Servers prepare the Altar for worship, assist the clergy with the sacred vessels, carry candles, crosses and incense, ring bells, bring the offering to the altar, and clean up after the service.
-Please speak to the Pastor to participate in this ministry.
+Servers prepare the Altar for worship, assist the clergy with the sacred vessels, carry candles, crosses, and incense, ring bells, bring the offering to the altar, and clean up after the service.
+Please speak to Deacon Sharon to participate in this ministry.
 Visiting acolytes will be accommodated if at all possible.

 We currently DO NOT celebrate a Saturday Evening Vigil Mass, but we are open to doing so if enough people are interested and are willing to do the work to promote it and give financial contributions to support it.